 Businesses can not survive in a vacuum.
-Every organization gets inputs from the environment, transforms them, makes finished products, and again supplies to the different parties of the environment.
+Every organization gets inputs from the environment, transforms them, makes finished products, and supplies them to the different parties of the environment.

 Now the environment is dynamic and flooded with competition.
 Keeping a close eye on the happening in the environment has been a critical task for modern managers to stay updated, be prepared for future challenges, and achieve competitive advantage.

-Following are some benefits your business can get in by understanding its surrounding environment.
+Following are some benefits your business can get by understanding its surrounding environment.
 They are:

 - Helps to identify potential opportunities and trends.